ao link

 New build development of the year

-This category will celebrate the achievement of excellence in the design, construction, and operational sustainability of new building developments.
-It will recognise projects that have successfully integrated environmental responsibility with innovation, creating buildings that minimise environmental impact while also enhancing the quality of life for their users.
+This category celebrates outstanding achievement in the design, construction, and operational sustainability of new developments across the UK.
+It recognises projects that have successfully combined innovation and environmental responsibility to create high-quality, future-focused buildings that minimise carbon impact while enhancing the wellbeing and experience of their occupants and communities.

-Eligibility: this award will relate to developments completed between January 2024 and March 2025
+Eligibility: This award will relate to developments completed between January 2025 and February 2026.
+Only projects located in the UK are eligible.

 Contractor of the year

-Eligibility: this award will be judges on work completed between January 2024 and March 2025
+Eligibility: This award will be judged on work completed between January 2025 and February 2026.
+Only projects located in the UK are eligible.

 Testimonials